awslabs/amazon-qldb-driver-go/README.md

 ## Getting Started

+First, ensure your project is using [Go modules](https://blog.golang.org/using-go-modules) to install dependencies in your project.

-First, install the driver using go get:
+In your project directory, install the driver using go get:

 ```go get github.com/awslabs/amazon-qldb-driver-go/qldbdriver```